 We are a diverse community.
-We welcome all faiths, sexualities and ethnicities.
+We welcome all ethnicities, sexualities and faiths (and none).
 We offer a secure and inclusive environment.
 We are LGBT+ allies.
+Learn more.

 The University recognises that religion or belief is an important component of many students’ lives and we offer a welcoming community for people of all faiths and none.
 For full details on support we offer at Reading, visit our Religious and Spiritual care pages.

 The Chaplaincy Centre is a central point on campus, providing a good place to go for a quiet coffee and a listening ear.